arachnidlabs/arachnidlabs.github.com/reload-pro/usb-interface.markdown

 Enables monitoring with an interval of INTERVAL milliseconds.
 Every x milliseconds, a 'read' response will be returned until 'monitor 0' is sent to cease monitoring.
 The first response will occur after INTERVAL milliseconds, rather than immediately.

+## uvlo voltage
+Sets the undervoltage cut off voltage to voltage, in millivolts.
+Returns 'uvlo voltage', with voltage in mV.

+## on
+Turns the load on, enables the load to start drawing power

+## off
+Turns the load off, stops the load drawing power.

 ## debug
 Outputs a series of debugging information lines as 'info' messages.